 - A salary could be paid to a spouse (for example for secretarial services).
 If that spouse is a shareholder, he or she could receive dividends.

-- Any retained profits would generally only be subject to the lowest rate of corporation tax.
+- Any retained profits would generally only be subject to the corporation tax – which is payable at lower rates than income tax.

 - The protection for the worker of limited liability as a company.